inet-framework/inet-tutorials/visualization/doc/step13.md

+---
+layout: page
-@page step13 Step 13 - Showing active data links
+title: Step 13.
+Showing active data links

-@nav{step12,step14}
+tutorial: Visualization
+---

-@section s13goals Goals
+## Goals

 In this step we visualize the VoIP communication's data link layer connections.
 By visualizing active data links, we can verify that the VoIP packets arrived correctly at the destination node.